Jack Vees

 Jack Vees (born 1955) is an American composer and bassist from Camden, New Jersey.

 Biography

 Both a performer (electric bass/guitar and electronics) and a composer, Vees has written music for his own ensemble, Chez Vees, and for groups such as Ensemble Modern, California EAR Unit, and Zeitgeist (ensemble).
 He has collaborated with performers Ashley Bathgate, Libby Van Cleve, Amy Knoles, Jeffrey Krieger, and Ben Verdery, as well as various choreographers and video artists.
 Influences include Louis Andriessen, John Cage, George Crumb, Charles Ives, Erik Satie, Joel Thome, and Captain Beefheart (Don Van Vliet).

 Vees holds an undergraduate degree from Glassboro State College and an M.F.A. from California Institute of the Arts.
 Previous composition teachers include Louis Andriessen, Vinko Globokar, Stephen L. Mosko, Bernard Rands, and Morton Subotnick.

 Vees currently resides in Guilford, Connecticut with his wife Libby Van Cleve.
-He is the operations director and instructor of the Center of Studies in Music Technology at the Yale School of Music.
+He was formerly the operations director and instructor of the Center of Studies in Music Technology at the Yale School of Music.